London Exhibitions Guide 2021 | Last Updated 19.07.21

 The Emperor Nero.
 On the zero to hero scale, he tends to score pretty low – generally due to practising the violin at inopportune moments, but also because of various other small indiscretions like murdering his own mother.
 However before he’s consigned to the ‘Terrible People Of History’ bin forever, the British Museum have amassed an impressive 200 objects to shed a little light on whether he was really all that bad, or if he was more one of those moody, misunderstood types… READ MORE

-Details: Nero: The Man Behind The Myth runs at the British Museum (closest tube station Russell Square) from 27th May – 24th October.
+Details: Nero: The Man Behind The Myth runs at the British Museum (closest tube station Russell Square) until 24th October.
 You can book tickets (from £20) right here.

 Naturally Brilliant Colour Exhibition | Kew Gardens